ShardOnGithub/shard.github.io/index.md

 # Welcome to my tutorial on how to edit my Friday Night Funkin' Scratch Test Engine!

 You're probably here because you didn't understand or needed help with my recently published Friday Night Funkin' Test Engine.
 Look no further, you've come to the right place.
-Also, this tutorial is mainly focused on people who have probably never used Scratch before.
+Also, this tutorial is mainly focused on people who have probably never used Scratch before, so if you have, you may proceed to follow with the guide without the extra bits that you don't need to listen to.

 ### The Link to the Original Scratch Project (you may follow along with this tutorial)